 Blesbok have been hunted for their skin, meat and horns throughout the years and were verging on extinction in the 19th century.
 After protective measures were put into place their numbers increased and they are now listed as Least Concern by the IUCN’s Red List of Endangered Species despite hybridisation with the closely related, Bontebok and severe fragmentation across their range.

 Their name comes from the word ‘bles’ which means ‘blaze’ in Afrikaan’s and refers to the wide white stripe down their face.

 The Blesbok During Your Day Out in Kent

 We became home to Blesbok in early 2020.
-Jerky has settled in well and is affectionately known by many visitors as our honorary third giraffe!
-He can be seen grazing in our large African Savannah alongside Robin and Reudi our Rothschild’s giraffes and occasionally inside their house.
+Jerky and Aurora have settled in well and can be seen grazing in our large African Savannah alongside Ron, Robin and Ruedi our Rothschild’s giraffes.

 The more you know…